RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 The impact of AI on my learning journey has been profound.
 In the realm of ICS, where self-directed learning is the norm, AI has emerged as a valuable ally, significantly optimizing my study sessions and homework assignments.
 Its influence is unmistakable—it either streamlines tasks to simplicity or presents challenges of a higher order, leaving little room for middle ground.
 Nonetheless, its ability to accelerate learning and provide invaluable insights remains undeniable.

 ### IV.
 Practical Applications:
+Some practical applications I use ChatGPT in is in emailing my professors about things and maybe making it sound more professional so I don't give them a hard time understanding my thoughts

 ### V. Challenges and Opportunities:
+Some challenges I find with GPT is with my classmate's work I find it difficult to see if their work is actually their work or if they are letting AI do all the talking as they play a front on their screen.
+Opportunities however is all the time I saved whenever dealing with things

 ### VI.
 Comparative Analysis: